Frank Church: Military service and education

-Church left university in 1942, at the age of 18, and enlisted in the Army following the Attack on Pearl Harbor.
+Church left Stanford in 1942, at the age of 18, and enlisted in the Army following the attack on Pearl Harbor.
 He was called up the following year and attended officer candidate training at Fort Benning in Georgia.
 He trained at Camp Ritchie, as one of the Ritchie Boys, and was commissioned a lieutenant on his 20th birthday.
 In the army, he served as a military intelligence officer in the China Burma India Theater.
 He was inducted to the Infantry Hall of Fame at Fort Benning.
 Following the end of the war, he was discharged in 1946.

 In June 1947 he married Bethine Clark, daughter of Chase Clark, a former Democratic governor of Idaho and the federal judge for the state.
 The wedding took place at the secluded Robinson Bar Ranch (44.247°N 114.678°W), the Clark family's ranch in the mountains east of Stanley (and now owned by singer Carole King, since 1981).
 The two had a happy marriage and often showed their affection in public.
 He entered Harvard Law School that fall and after one year, Church transferred to Stanford Law School, when he thought the cold Massachusetts winter was the cause of a pain in his lower back.
 The pain did not go away and the problem was soon diagnosed as testicular cancer.
 After one of his testicles and glands in his lower abdomen were removed, Church was given only a few months to live.
 However, he rebounded from the illness after another doctor started X-ray treatments.
 This second chance led him to later reflect that "life itself is such a chancy proposition that the only way to live is by taking great chances."
-In 1950, Church graduated from Stanford Law School and returned to Boise to practice law and teach public speaking at the junior college.
+In 1950, Church graduated from Stanford Law School and returned to Boise to practice law and teach public speaking at Boise Junior College (now Boise State University).

-Frank and Bethine had two sons, Frank Forrester Church IV, who died in 2009, and Chase Clark Church, who lives in Boise.
+Frank and Bethine Church had two sons, Frank Forrester Church IV, who died in 2009, and Chase Clark Church, who lives in Boise.
 Both boys were named for their grandfathers.